 - Read more: These are the best 4K TVs that money can buy

-The best TVs for Sport in 2023
+The best TVs for Sport you can buy today:

 Sony Bravia XR A95K

 Sony’s A95K isn’t just one of the best TVs for sport in 2023 — it’s one of the best TVs around, period.
 The glorious true blacks and colours of a Quantum Dot OLED panel, combined with Sony’s superb Cognitive XR processor, has resulted in one of the best viewing experiences we’ve ever laid eyes on.

 Delivering stunning picture quality, it’s the perfect way to enjoy any sport from the comfort of your own home, and unlike many of the competition, it sounds great on its own too, thanks to Sony’s clever Acoustic Surface Technology.
 The latter involves placing speakers directly behind the screen to give the impression that audio is coming out directly from it, resulting in impactful sound.